 Philip also used the occasion to announce some exciting Anicca Digital news and congratulate us on being named finalists in the European Google Premier Partner Awards 2016 in the Shopping Performance and Search Performance award categories.

-Our very own Ann Stanley – who recently scooped Business Woman of the Year at the Leicester Women in Business Awards – also delivered a talk on effective
+Our very own Ann Stanley – who recently scooped Business Woman of the Year at the Leicester Women in Business Awards – also delivered a talk on effective remarketing and retargeting using a honeypot strategy to target purchasers across multiple devices.

 As well as being given an opportunity to put their questions to all of the event’s speakers with a series of Q&As, delegates had the chance to choose from 10 round table events.
-Covering technical SEO issues, how to use social for
+Covering technical SEO issues, how to use social for e-commerce, Google AdWords techniques and email marketing to name just a few, these smaller, more intimate talks enabled attendees to gain better insight and more personal advice from the experts.

 The event was also supported by local digital agencies like Berea, Segmentum, Xibis, Boom Online Marketing and Hallam Internet, plus international companies like Whoop!
+And WebCertain, who helped us to create an event worth talking about.
+And talk they did, as #Ecommercial16 was trending locally on Twitter.
+Check out a round-up of the top tweets here.

 Thank you to everyone who attended the event.
 We’ve been overwhelmed by the positive feedback we’ve received, with attendees commenting on the useful tips they picked up and letting us know that they’re looking forward to putting into practice everything they learned throughout the day.